S1mple-Scripts/S1mpleMiner/README.md

 - The required items and levels depending on the mining method you are using.

 ### Script Setup
-- Watch this video [here](https://youtu.be/Mpsp5wEUsPc?feature=shared) for a detailed script setup tutorial.
+- To learn how to setup the bot properly watch this video [here](https://youtu.be/Mpsp5wEUsPc?feature=shared).

 ### Proggies
 [30 Minute Timelapse of S1mpleFisher on Youtube](https://www.youtube.com/watch?v=pnJPGgosMSs)